Canon 5D Mark IV vs Olympus E-PL9

 |15.||Olympus E-PL8||Y||stereo / mono||-||-||micro||2.0||Y||-||-|

 It is notable that the 5D Mark IV has a microphone port, which is missing on the E-PL9.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 Studio photographers will appreciate that the Canon 5D Mark IV (unlike the E-PL9) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 5D Mark IV and the E-PL9 are recent models that are part of the current product line-up.
-The 5D Mark IV replaced the earlier Canon 5D Mark III, while the E-PL9 followed on from the Olympus E-PL8.
+The 5D Mark IV is a recent model that features in the current product line-up of Canon.
+In contrast, the E-PL9 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the E-PL9 was succeeded by the Olympus E-PL10.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.

 So how do things add up?
 Is there a clear favorite between the Canon 5D Mark IV and the Olympus E-PL9?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Canon EOS 5D Mark IV:

 - More detail: Offers more megapixels (30.1 vs 15.9MP) with a 40% higher linear resolution.

 - Better image quality: Features bigger pixels on a larger sensor for higher quality imaging.